-The Most Competitive Cards in Lorcana: Ursula’s Return by Type
+The Best Cards in Lorcana: Ursula’s Return by Type

 If Lorcana’s first three sets were mostly establishing the game, its mechanics, and its key cards, Ursula’s Return would be the upgrade expansion.
 It’s not introducing anything too new, but delivers a pack of powerful cards that are going to work their way seamlessly into every existing Lorcana deck right now.